Demos - Audio Books

 Read by James Lurie

 The highly technical theories of super crunching are navigated with ease and aplomb in this peppy reading.
 James Lurie tackles these intricacies of economic data with a narrative style aimed at general listeners.
 The somewhat dull concept of consolidating vast numbers simultaneously is given vigor by Lurie's ability to weave the human story behind the various points.
 Unlike other economic bestsellers, which feature modern case studies, Ayres's text weaves economic principles across decades and borders, all of which is made comprehensible by the narrator.
-[Random House Audio: APR/ MAY 08]
+(Random House)

 From AudioFile: